MartinHaeusler/chronos/org.chronos.chronodb/readme.md

 ## Running some basic examples

-ChronoDB will very soon be available via maven.
-Until then, clone the repository and run `gradlew build` in the project root directory.
-*(The maven coordinates will be shown here as soon as it is available on the repository)*

 ChronoDB employs an API design which we like to call a *Forward API*.
 It is designed to make the best possible use of code completion in an IDE, such as Eclipse, IntelliJ IDEA, Netbeans, or others.
 The key concept is to start with a simple object, and the rest of the API unfolds via code completion.

 Let's create a new instance of ChronoDB.
 Following the Forward API principle, you start simple - with the `ChronoDB` interface.
 Code completion will reveal the static `FACTORY` field.
 From there, it's a fluent builder pattern: